 In the centre of the row, the tunnels meet.
 You can put small (bamboo) sticks in the soil to prevent shifting of the tunnels.
-My experience: without these sticks, the tunnel works well.
+My experience: without these sticks, the tunnel works well too.

 A1) Materials needed:

-- Iron wire netting, about 1 meter high, mesh size 1 inch.
+- Iron wire netting, about 1 meter high, mesh size 25 millimeters (1 inch).
 For each tunnel you need 2.5 to 3.5 meters of netting.

 - Plastic garden hose.